magefan/magento-2-google-customer-reviews/README.md

 ## Requirements
   * Magento Community 2.2.0-2.4.x (CE, EE, ECE, B2B)
   * [Magefan Community Extension](https://github.com/magefan/module-community) >= v2.1.13.
 Please install this extension first if you use installation via FTP.
-  * **Note** that extension is free only for the Magento Community (Open Source) Edition.
-For Magento EE, ECE, B2B you need to purchase the license at magefan.com.

 ## Benefits
 * Improved store credibility and trust